Abrantes: Physical geography

 Abrantes lies in a central enclave within the Portuguese territory and a transition zone between the Ribatejo, Beira Baixa and Alto Alentejo.
 This location allowed development of a diversified culture, influenced by many cultures around it; Sardoal and Vila de Rei, to the north; Mação and Gavião, to the east; Ponte de Sôr and Chamusca, in the south; and Constância and Tomar in the west.
 Abrantes is also located along many important road and rail links throughout the country, including the Madrid-Badajoz-Lisbon railway, being at the junction with the Guarda-Abrantes line, and the Lisbon-Porto access (the A23 and Beira Baixa roadways).

 Abrantes commands the highway along the Tagus valley west from Belver (in the municipality of Gavião) until Constância, occupying the crest of a hill covered with olive woods, gardens and vines; historically, the fortified town has been regarded as an important military position.

 The municipality is also center of two major hydrological resources: the Tagus River, which cross the territory for 30 kilometers and the Albufeira from Castelo do Bode.

 Climate

 Abrantes has a Mediterranean climate with hot, dry summers and mild, wet winters.
-Its location in the Tagus floodplain enables very high diurnal temperature variations (taken from a station in Alvega) making nights cool, with an average yearly low of 8.7 C, and days warm to hot, with an average yearly high of 23.3 C.
+Its location in the Tagus floodplain enables very high diurnal temperature variations; making nights cool, with an average yearly low of 8.7 C, and dropping below 0 C 31 days on average during the cold months; and days being warm to hot, with an average yearly high of 23.3 C.